cjzcpsyx/CS186/hw2/README.md

 ## Submission

 To submit your assignment, push a branch containing the commit you want us to grade to `release/hw2`.
+If you are working with a partner, we will only grade the submission in Partner 1's repository, as designated on the Google Form.

     $ git add . // or git add <file>
     $ git commit -m "<message>"